 browser.startup.homepage) and values are strings, integers, or booleans.
 The key of a preference implies a tree structure (

 homepage being a child of

-startup, which itself is a child of
+startup being a child of

 browser), this is only a convention.
 At a technical level the key is a simple flat string.

-The preferences have two branches branches, the default branch and the user branch.
+The preferences have two branches, the default branch and the user branch.
 Every preference logically exists in both branches, but may not have a value on a given branch.

-Getting the value of a preference follows a simple algorithm
+Getting the value of a preference follows a simple algorithm: